octobercms/docs/3.x/cms/themes/snippets.md

 ---
-subtitle: Bridges the gap between publishers and developers.
+subtitle: Bridge the gap between developers and publishers.
 ---
 # Snippets

-Snippets are CMS partials that can be inserted into the [rich editor](../../element/form/widget-richeditor.md) and configured using the [inspector tool](../../element/inspector-types.md).
-When available, a button to insert snippets is displayed in toolbar and can be added into the editor with a mouse click.
+Snippets are blocks inserted into the [rich editor](../../element/form/widget-richeditor.md) or [markdown editor](../../element/form/widget-markdown.md), and configured with the [inspector tool](../../element/inspector-types.md).
+When the feature is available, an insert snippets button is shown in toolbar, and selecting a snippet will insert it into the editor.

-This feature allows developers to define reusable and configurable pieces of content, and there are many possible applications and examples of using snippets:
+Snippets can be defined as [partials](./partials.md) or [components](./components.md), allowing developers to define reusable and configurable pieces of content.
+There are many possible applications and examples of using snippets:

 - Embedded videos - output a configured YouTube video or Twitch streams.
 - Google Maps snippet - outputs a map centered on specific coordinates with predefined zoom factor.
 That snippet would be great for pages that explain directions.
 - Universal commenting system - allows visitors to post comments to any page.
 - Third-party integrations - for example with Yelp or TripAdvisor for displaying extra information on a page.

-## Processing Snippet Content

 When including snippets in your page content, the [`|content` Twig filter](../../markup/tag/content.md) is needed to process and render the snippets as part of the output.